NCAS-CMS/cf-python/docs/source/installation.rst

 To install from source:

-1. Download the cf-python package from https://pypi.org/project/cf-python
+1. Download the cf package from https://pypi.org/project/cf-python

-2. Unpack the library (replacing ``<version>`` with the version that you want to install, e.g. ``3.0.0``):
+2. Unpack the library (replacing ``<version>`` with the version that you want to install, e.g. ``3.2.0``):

    .. code-block:: console